decal/werdlists/README.md

 fuzzer.

 The 'scripts' folder consists of shell scripts used for maintenance and such.
-Other directories should be outlined in the index.txt file in the source root.
+Other directories should be outlined in the index.lst file in the source root.
-Furthermore, all files in each directory are detailed in their own index.txt files.
+Furthermore, all files in each directory are detailed in their own index.lst files.
 Although the majority of files have the ".txt" extension, pay attention because other file extensions have meaning as well, such as ".csv" or comma- separated values..